 So heed Richard's leadership advice: keep it fun and don't tolerate people criticizing or gossiping about others.
 And if you haven't been getting it quite right - again Richard's advice hits the mark: - don't look back in regret - just move forward and do it better next time.

-Use the comment box below and let us know the best piece of leadership advice you've ever received.
-Why was it good?
+Use the comments box below to let us know the best piece of leadership advice you've received

 Have your say about what you just read!
 Leave a comment in the box below.